ewhicher/matter/content/collections/pages/opportunity-lab.md

     content:
       -
         type: text
-        text: 'This essential first step provides a solid foundation to create cutting-edge products, services and business models that will future-proof your organisation, test new technologies and create valuable new revenue streams.'
+        text: 'This essential activity provides a solid foundation to create cutting-edge products, services and business models that will future-proof your organisation, test new technologies and create valuable new revenue streams.'
 typed_rows:
   -
     id: lda2hi6a